alecomunian/gmg/README.md

 Notebooks regrouped by topic.
 By navigating into the folders and selecting a notebook, you can visualize a *static* version of the notebook and the corresponding results/plots.
-If you want to interact with the script, you can donwload the notebook in your local machine, and use `Jupyter Notebook` to open it in your favourite browser.
-To download the notebook, you can for example select the"download raw file" button that you can find on the right top corner of the github page.
+If you want to interact with the script, you can download the notebook in your local machine, and use `Jupyter Notebook` to open it in your favorite browser.
+To download the notebook, you can for example select the "download raw file" button that you can find on the right top corner of the GitHub page of the specified notebook.

-Alternatively, if you don't have any Python installation on your computer or if your cofiguration does not allow to run some scripts, please use the corresponding Binder instance (see the next section for more info).
+Alternatively, if you don't have any Python installation on your computer or if your configuration does not allow to run some scripts, please use the corresponding Binder instance (see the next section for more info).